planetruby/gems/_posts/2015-04-02-html-proofer.md

 htmlproof 2.1.0 | Error:  HTML-Proofer found 2 failures!
 ~~~

 Oh well that's right.
-The site has no favicon - but at least all the hypertext tags are lineup properly.
+The site has no favicon - but at least
+all the hypertext tags are lined-up properly (that is, well-formed
+without any validation errors).

 ## Bonus: Configuring Your Travis Builds w/ Jekyll & HTML Proofreader